Karnail Singh Nijhar: Early life and education

-Nijhar was born in Pengkalan Hulu, Perak, on 2 July 1936, on a bullock cart somewhere between Kroh and Kelian Intan in Perak.
-His father, Amar Singh, an immigrant from Punjab, came to the Malaya in 1926 as a labourer in Rahman Hydraulic Tin Mine.
-Growing up, Nijhar had to stay in a kampung house without any basic amenities and had to depend on wells for water and Hindu temples for free meals because of poverty.
+Nijhar was born in Pengkalan Hulu, Perak, on 2 July 1936, on a bullock cart somewhere between Kroh and Kelian Intan.
+His father, Amar Singh, an immigrant from Punjab, moved to the Malaya in 1926 as a labourer in Rahman Hydraulic Tin Mine.
+Growing up, Nijhar lived in a kampung house without basic amenities and depended on wells for water and Hindu temples for free meals.
 He never owned a pair of shoes as a kid and was illiterate until the age of nine.

 While a student at St Xavier's Institution in Penang, he earned money as a ball boy at clubs with tennis courts.
 He continued to excel at school however, and between 1947 and 1954 received high scores on examinations.

 Early career

-Before he joined politics as a MIC member in 1974, he was a lecturer in economics at the University of Malaya and one out of only two Indians with a PhD in economics in Malaysia at the time.
+Before he joined politics as a MIC member in 1974, he was a lecturer in economics at the University of Malaya and one of two Indians with a PhD in economics in Malaysia at the time.
 The Malaysian government sought his help for various initiatives during his early years as an academic, such as for the development of "academic staff salaries for Malaysian universities" for the Justice Harun Hashim Commission.
-Arshad Ayub, director of Institut Teknologi Mara (now UiTM), had engaged him as a part-time lecturer and to help develop the curriculum for the school of business administration.
+Arshad Ayub, director of Institut Teknologi Mara, engaged him as a part-time lecturer and to help develop the curriculum for the school of business administration.